Subject Source: Art & Architecture Thesaurus

 Found in 7 Collections and/or Records:

-Scope and Content note This collection is comprised of four volumes of the Cope family's financial records, including an account book, a Pennsylvania bank account book, and two family cash books.
+Overview The Cope family's financial records include an account book, a Pennsylvania bank account book, and two family cash books.
 The collection includes both business and personal financial records.

 Overview This collection contains materials collected and donated by Frank Evans, spanning the years 1776-1978.
 Included in the collection are the letters, inventories, business documents, stories, geneological records, photographs, and daguerreotypes of prominant Quaker families, the Smith, Evans, Carter, Cope, Waring, and Whiteall families.